laurencelundblade/QCBOR/README.md

 ## Building

+The library is built solely from the src and inc directores.
+The inc directory contains the public interface.
+The test app and such are in other directories.

-There is a simple makefile for the UNIX style command line binary that compiles everything to run the tests.
+There is a basic makefile that will build the library and command line test app.
 CMake is also available, please read the "Building with CMake" section for more information.

-These eleven files, the contents of the src and inc directories, make up the entire implementation.

-* inc
-   * UsefulBuf.h
-   * qcbor_private.h
-   * qcbor_common.h
-   * qcbor_encode.h
-   * qcbor_decode.h
-   * qcbor_spiffy_decode.h
-* src
-   * UsefulBuf.c
-   * qcbor_encode.c
-   * qcbor_decode.c
-   * ieee754.h
-   * ieee754.c

-For most use cases you should just be able to add them to your project.
-Hopefully the easy portability of this implementation makes this work straight away, whatever your development environment is.
+QCBOR will compile and fully function without any build configuration or set up.
+It is 100% portable.

+There are a number of C preprocessor #defines that can be set.
+Their primary purpose is to reduce library object code sizes by disabling features.
+A couple slightly improve performance.
+See the comment sections on "Configuration" in inc/UsefulBuf.h and the pre processor defines that start with QCBOR_DISABLE_XXX.

 The test directory includes the tests that are nearly as portable as the main implementation.
 If your development environment doesn't support UNIX style command line and make, you should be able to make a simple project and add the test files to it.
 Then just call RunTests() to invoke them all.

-While this code will run fine without configuration, there are several C pre processor macros that can be #defined in order to:

- * use a more efficient implementation
- * to reduce code size
- * to improve performance (a little)
- * remove features to reduce code size

-See the comment sections on "Configuration" in inc/UsefulBuf.h and the pre processor defines that start with QCBOR_DISABLE_XXX.

 ### Building with CMake